Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Things to consider while choosing the right type of sports bra after breast surgery

-- It should help maintain the weight under your breasts
+• It should help maintain the weight under your breasts.

-- It should not rub against your surgical incisions.
+• It should not rub against your surgical incisions.

-- It should be easy to take off
+• It should be easy to take off.

 The right bra size is crucial after breast augmentation.
 A tight sports bra may impair blood circulation within your breasts.
-Talk to your surgeon or the nurses regarding the best sports bra brands to ensure your implants are adequately stabilized when running.
+Talk to your surgeon or the nurses regarding the best sports bra brands to ensure your implants are adequately stabilised when running.

 4. Make a staged plan

-When your surgeon tells you to rest from your active life after surgery, it might be a tough period for you, especially if you are a patient who is quite dedicated to their health and fitness routine.
-However, this does not mean dropping the idea of working out off of your mind.
-If this is important to you consider making a plan to get your body ready to go back to your vigorous routine.
+When your surgeon tells you to rest from your active life after surgery, it might be a tough period for you, especially if you are quite dedicated to your health and fitness routine.
+If this is important to you, consider making a plan to get your body ready to go back to your vigorous routine.
 With your surgeon’s approval, this plan may include a precise timeline and the types of activities you can do according to your healing progress.
 Scaling up your physical workout only depends on your skin healing and overall recovery.
-Do not shut your eyes to what your body wants to tell you.
-A possible plan for your workout routine can include:

-- In the second two weeks: you can prepare your body for getting back to your active routine by introducing gentle cardio exercise.
+• In the first week: After breast augmentation, you should not strain yourself.
+Resting and responding to your basic needs are the only acceptable activities you can do in the first few days.
+In the following days, you can gently move around your house to increase your blood circulation.
+In the second two weeks: You can prepare your body for getting back to your active routine by introducing gentle cardio exercise.
 Walking is a big step in this stage.
 You can start walking in cool weather to avoid raising your heart rate and body temperature.
 With passing time, you can increase the duration of your exercise.

-5. Massage Your New Breasts Before Running After Breast Surgery.
+5. Massage Your New Breasts Before Running After Breast Surgery

 Home care is an essential step at this point.
-Taking care of yourself can increase the chances of becoming healthier and preserving your aesthetic results longer.
+Taking care of yourself can increase your chances of becoming healthier and preserving your aesthetic results longer.
 When it comes to taking care of breast implants, your surgeon will include breast massage in the list.
 Your surgeon usually recommends you to do so to:

-- Prevent a reduction in the size of the implant pocket.
+• Prevent a reduction in the size of the implant pocket.

-- Maintain the soft feeling of your new breasts.
+• Maintain the soft feeling of your new breasts.

 6. Always Plan ahead for best results